 7. DOUBLE NUMBER SYSTEM – IBCA requires that the secret, double number system be used.
 This system assures a fair competition and is a fundamental tenet of the IBCA.

 IBCA requires that two tickets bearing the same number be utilized, one firmly attached to the top of the judging tray in a manner which hides the number and the other ticket easily removed by the Head Cook for retention after signing the Head Cook’s name in front of an IBCA representative.

 Winning numbers will not be revealed until time to announce each place in each category.
-At that time the secret numbers attached to the tray/cup will be removed and announced.
-After the ticket is pulled, the tray and its contents will immediately be discarded.
+At that time the secret numbers, attached to the lid of the tray, will be removed and announced.
+Only lids with tickets will be taken to the awards ceremony with final table numbers.

 8. JUDGING TRAYS – IBCA recommends the use of a Styrofoam tray with hinged lid and

 without dividers or the best readily available judging container, which is approximately

 9 inches square on the bottom half. (i.e. Dart 95HT1 or GenPak 200 or Gen Pak 270 for